-A. The potential for the proposed action to threaten a violation of Federal, state, or local law or requirements imposed for environmental protection.
+A. The potential for the final action to threaten a violation of Federal, state, or local law or requirements imposed for environmental protection.

-The proposed action to allow the use of longline pot gear in the directed fishery for Greenland turbot in the BS subarea will not result in a violation of a Federal, state, or local law for environmental protection.
+The final action to allow the use of longline pot gear in the directed fishery for Greenland turbot in the BS subarea will not result in a violation of a Federal, state, or local law for environmental protection.
 The use of longline pot gear supports Federal, state, and local laws for environmental protection because the gear is expected to help achieve agency conservation objectives (EA Section 2).

-- B. The degree to which the proposed action is expected to affect public health or safety.
-This proposed action would not have a significant impact on public health or safety because the proposed action is consistent with previously analyzed management measures used since the FMP was adopted (EA Section 1.5). - C. The degree to which the proposed actions is expected to affect a sensitive biological resource, including: - a.
-Federal threatened or endangered species and critical habitat; This proposed action would not significantly affect any endangered or threatened species or its critical habitat (EA Section 5).
-Directed fishing of Greenland turbot in longline pot gear as a result of this proposed action could affect any Endangered Species Act (ESA) species by reducing the potential for prey competition, by disturbance, or due to incidental takes.
+- B. The degree to which the final action is expected to affect public health or safety.
+This final action does not have a significant impact on public health or safety because the final action is consistent with previously analyzed management measures used since the FMP was adopted (EA Section 1.5). - C. The degree to which the final action is expected to affect a sensitive biological resource, including: - a.
+Federal threatened or endangered species and critical habitat; This final action would not significantly affect any endangered or threatened species or its critical habitat (EA Section 5).
+Directed fishing of Greenland turbot in longline pot gear as a result of this final action could affect any Endangered Species Act (ESA)-listed species by reducing the potential for prey competition, by disturbance, or due to incidental takes.
 However, those effects are expected to be negligible because the authorization of longline pot gear will have de minimis effect on the harvest limits, season dates, areas fished, PSC and bycatch limits, and all other accountability measure currently in place.
-Further, this proposed action reduces the potential for whale depredation and risk of entanglement in fishing gear.
+Further, this final action reduces the potential for whale depredation and risk of entanglement in fishing gear.
 In the case of the endangered short-tailed albatross (Phoebastria albatrus), this action may be beneficial as hook-and-line (HAL) gear results in a higher rate of seabird takes than longline pot gear.
-Therefore, overall, this proposed action is not expected to change fishery activities in a way that would negatively affect any ESA-listed species through increased potential for competition for prey, disturbance, or incidental takes.
-The proposed action would not have any effects on those species beyond those already analyzed for the BSAI groundfish fisheries in previous biological opinions and environmental impact statements.
-Impacts of the proposed action on endangered or threatened species, marine mammals, and critical habitat of b. stocks of marine mammals as defined in the Marine Mammal Protection Act;
+Therefore, overall, this final action is not expected to change fishery activities in a way that would negatively affect any ESA-listed species through increased potential for competition for prey, disturbance, or incidental takes.
+The final action would not have any effects on those species beyond those already analyzed for the BSAI groundfish fisheries in previous biological opinions and environmental impact statements.
+Impacts of the proposed action on endangered or threatened species, marine mammals, and critical habitat of these species are discussed in (EA Section 5). - b. stocks of marine mammals as defined in the Marine Mammal Protection Act;